d0n0van/command-line-assistant/BUILD.md

 The test script verifies:
 - CLI tool (`cla`) is available and works
-- Daemon binary (`clad`) is available
-- Systemd service file is installed
 - Config file is installed
 - Python module can be imported